 In the early 1990’s a campaign for a four octave carillon fell short with only 15 bells of the fourth octave purchased by donors.
 These bells were placed in a display case in the Greene County Courthouse.

 For the 50th Anniversary of the tower in 2016, a new “Let the Bells Ring” campaign was kicked off with the gift from Paul Nally’s estate, Grow Greene County Gaming Corporation’s grant of $61,500, individual and family donors for bells, and award of Vision Iowa grant funds.
 These generous gifts and grants helped propel the campaign to the $440,000 level needed to add the additional 18 new bells to the 15 bells already purchased in the early 1990’s.
 Finally a four octave carillon of 47 bells was in sight.
 The Verdin Company of Cincinnati, Ohio was the company involved in producing the original 14 bells so were contacted to work on this project.

 In August of 2016, 9 bells were removed from the tower to take to the Verdin Company in Ohio for repair to the strikers.
 The remaining 5 bells were repaired on the structure so the Westminster chimes could continue to be played.
 Eighteen bells were cast at the Petit & Fritzen bell foundry in Holland.
 All bells were fitted with strikers and engraved with the names of the donors.

 On May 25, 2017, the bells returned to Jefferson and the process of hoisting the bells to the roof began.

-Daily Tower Tunes Live concerts at 12:15 – 12:30 pm started at the 2017 Bell Tower Festival.
+Daily Tower Tunes Live concerts at 12:15 – 12:30 pm started during the 2017 Bell Tower Festival.
 Rick Morain was the first musician to play the bells at 6:15 pm on June 9 and again at 3:15 pm on June 10.